cran/skimr/README.md

 produce summaries for any type of column within your data.

 Assignment within a call to `skim_with()` relies on a helper function, `sfl` or `skimr` function list.
-This is a light wrapper around `dplyr::funs()`.
-It will automatically generate names from the provided values.

-By default, functions in the `sfl` call are appended to the default skimmers.
+By default, functions in the `sfl` call are appended to the default skimmers, and names are automatically generated as well.

     my_skim <- skim_with(numeric = sfl(mad))
     my_skim(iris, Sepal.Length)

-But you can also use the dummy argument pattern from `dplyr::funs` to set particular function arguments.
+But you can also helpers from the `tidyverse` to create new anonymous functions that set particular function arguments.
+The behavior is the same as in `purrr` or `dplyr`, with both `.` and `.x` as acceptable pronouns.
 Setting the `append = FALSE` argument uses only those functions that you’ve provided.

     my_skim <- skim_with(
+      numeric = sfl(
+        iqr = IQR,
+        p01 = ~ quantile(.x, probs = .01)
-      numeric = sfl(iqr = IQR, p99 = list(~ quantile(., probs = .99))), append = FALSE
+        p99 = ~ quantile(., probs = .99)
+      ),
+      append = FALSE
     )
     my_skim(iris, Sepal.Length)